 The curriculum is delivered by class teachers.
-All work is differentiated in order to give appropriate levels of work.
+All work is planned carefully in order to give appropriate levels of challenge.
 There is one form entry with each class teacher taking responsibility for their year.
 Planning is based upon the new National Curriculum and Programmes of Study from White Rose.

-Class teachers will use the ‘Ready to Progress’ documents to support planning, classroom differentiation and individual target setting.
+Class teachers will use the ‘Ready to Progress’ documents to support planning, classroom provision and individual target setting.

 The multiplication tables check (MTC) is statutory for all year 4 pupils registered at state-funded maintained schools, special schools or academies (including free schools) in England.

 The purpose of the MTC is to determine whether pupils can recall their times tables fluently, which is essential for future success in mathematics.
 It will help schools to identify pupils who have not yet mastered their times tables, so that additional support can be provided.